xuankimtran/docs-1/pages/katalon-studio/docs/how-to-capture-objects-in-hybrid-apps.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/capture-objects-in-hybrid-apps/Chrome-Devtools.png" width="70%" alt="Debug-enabled Webviews in Devtools">

-10. Switch back to the Katalon Studio framework, continue writing your test script with sample code as below:
+10. Return to the Katalon Studio framework, continue writing your test script with sample code as below:

 ```groovy
 //this is unnecessary if your AUT automatically enters the WEBVIEW context on session start.